BrinzeiLucian/BookMarker/README.md

 # Bookmarker
-Local storage bookmarker with HTML, CSS and Javascript With guidance by Traversy Media
+Local storage bookmarker with HTML, CSS and Javascript.
+With guidance by Traversy Media